Finding The Best Credit Card Knife For You

 By carrying one, you’re more prepared for whatever tasks or challenges you may face.

-Like many survival tools, you can, in fact, create your own credit card sized knife.
 It likely won’t be made of high-tensile, durable materials like stainless steel and polypro.

 Here are a few tips and tricks to home-making your own:

-1. Sharpen A Credit Card’s Edge
+1. Sharpen A Card’s Edge

 The first step is to carve out the knife’s edge.